Oman at the AFC Asian Cup

-Oman has participated in four AFC Asian Cups, in 2004, 2007, 2015 and 2019.
+Oman has participated in five AFC Asian Cups, in 2004, 2007, 2015, 2019 and 2023.

 Prior to the 21st century, Oman generally struggled to qualify for the Asian Cup, having been considered as a much weaker side.
 It was the rise of Oman's national under-17 team that saw them have more opportunities to play on the international stage.
-Eventually, Oman qualified for their first Asian Cup in 2004, before managing to do so again in 2007, 2015 and 2019.
+Eventually, Oman qualified for their first Asian Cup in 2004, before managing to do so again in 2007, 2015, 2019 and 2023.
 Oman went out in the group stage in their first three participations, but in 2019 they set a new historical milestone by qualifying for the knockout stage for the first time in their history.